Do Cats Eat Grass When Sick? The Myth vs. 4 Real Reasons

 2. Identifying a Nutritional Gap (Folic Acid)

 Some experts suggest cats graze to correct a deficiency in Folic Acid (Vitamin B9), which is essential for oxygen levels in the blood.
-While modern high-quality diets usually cover this, the instinct remains.
+While modern high-quality diets usually cover this, the ancestral instinct remains.

 3. Relieving Constipation